Outdoor Warning System

 - Sustained winds of 70mph or greater.
 (Wind speeds of 45 MPH may be more appropriate for areas or events where large numbers of people are outdoors)

-- Reported hail of 1.25 feet in diameter or greater.
+- Reported hail of 1.25 inch in diameter or greater.
 (1 inch may be more appropriate for areas or events where large numbers of people are outdoors)

 - Gas or hazardous materials leaks or spills or large fires that could affect residents.